 International students (not U.S. citizens and those not holding a U.S. permanent resident visa) may face special challenges in financing their legal education.
 They are not eligible for federally guaranteed assistance programs, most private educational loans cannot be obtained without a U.S. cosigner, and there are no fully funded fellowships for law students in Columbia’s J.D. degree program.
 Thus, early financial planning is essential for international students.
 In addition, we request that by July 1 international grant applicants or grant recipients who plan to enroll in August provide the Financial Aid Office with proof of their approved loan(s) in the amount(s) they will need.

 International students are not eligible for federal financial aid (Direct Stafford Loans, Perkins Loans, and Direct Graduate PLUS Loans, or Work-Study).
-Therefore, international students applying for loans only must submit the Financial Aid Questionnaire and their loan application(s), but they can disregard the instructions to file a FAFSA.
+Therefore, international students applying for private educational loans only must submit the Financial Aid Questionnaire and their loan application(s), but they can disregard the instructions to file a FAFSA.
 Entering first-year international students who are applying for loans and Columbia Law School grants must complete the Need Access application and submit additional required documents, including tax forms (with English translation, if necessary), as indicated in the section on How to Apply for Financial Aid.
 These forms must provide parental income and asset information translated into U.S. dollar amounts at official rates of exchange as of the day of filing the form.
 In some cases, additional documentation will be requested.

 Expected Loan Component for Need-Based Grant Recipients